Nuclear Power in the European Union

 Energy security

 In May 2014 the European Commission proposed a new European Energy Security Strategy, in the context of its energy import dependency of more than 50%, with 39% of EU gas imports in 2013 coming from Russia.
-Diversifying external energy supplies, upgrading energy infrastructure, completing the EU internal energy market and saving energy are among its main points.
-Central to it is the urgent need for the EU to increase its indigenous energy production, improve transmission infrastructure and reduce its dependence upon external suppliers.
-The European nuclear industry role is vital to this strategy.
+Diversifying external energy supplies, upgrading energy infrastructure, completing the EU internal energy market and saving energy were among its main points.
 The EC acknowledged that "electricity produced from nuclear power plants constitutes a reliable base-load supply of emission-free electricity and plays an important role for energy security," and that "EU industry has technological leadership on the whole chain, including enrichment and reprocessing."
-The EC recommended that the Euratom Supply Agency should be responsible for ensuring a diverse supply of nuclear fuel, both for the EU's current fleet of nuclear power plants and for those that are due to be built.
-Uranium, even though imported, represents a much lower effective dependence on external suppliers than coal or gas, since significant reserves can easily be held.
-Nuclear power is therefore classified as indigenous production.

-Germany has its Energiewende policy involving phasing out nuclear power by 2023 and increasing its reliance on solar and wind power.
+Germany completed its phaseout of nuclear power in 2023, significantly increasing wind and solar reliance.
 Subsidies on these renewables are accompanied by giving them priority grid access, so that when they are producing they displace other sources from the grid.
 This reduces the load factors of gas, coal and nuclear plants, most critically in Germany but also in other places where these policies prevail to any degree.
 This compromises the economic viability of those plants, especially the newer ones which must earn money to repay construction costs.
 Coupled with this side effect from renewables’ grid priority is the low ETS carbon price and also low cost of coal, which makes coal-fired generation attractive.
 Despite concern about CO2 emissions, Germany remains one of the world's biggest consumers of coal.
 While gas plants fit better as back-up for expanded renewables, they are less economic than coal, and gas supplies are uncertain, especially since Russia's military offensive against Ukraine in 2022.

 In 2018 Euratom said that the EU had uranium inventories that could fuel EU utilities' reactors for three years.
 Euratom acknowledged that the average concealed a wide range, but stated that all utilities are covered for at least one year.